clojure-doc/clojure-doc.github.io/content/md/articles/language/core_overview.md

 (if test then else?)
 ```

-`if` takes 2 expressions, and an optional third.
+`if` takes two or three expressions -- a condition expression followed by one
+or two result expressions.

 `if` is the primary method of conditional execution and other conditionals are built upon `if`.

-If the return value of the first expression is anything except nil or false, the second expression is evaluated and the result returned..
+If the return value of the first expression is truthy -- anything except `nil`
+or `false` -- the second expression is evaluated and the result returned
+(and the third expression, if present, is not evaluated).

-If a third expression is provided, when the first expression returns nil or false the third expression is evaluated and returned.
+If a third expression is provided and the first expression returns `nil` or
+`false` the third expression is evaluated and returned
+(and the second expression is not evaluated).

 ```klipse-clojure